Streaming modes — API reference

 "tasks" | Task start / result events (id, name, input, triggers / id, name, error, interrupts, result). | Observability dashboards. |

 You can also pass a list of modes.
-The iterator then yields (mode, data) tuples:
+With version="v1" the iterator yields (mode, data) tuples; with version="v2" every chunk is a StreamPart and you discriminate by chunk["type"]:

 Section titled “stream(..., subgraphs=True)”Set subgraphs=True to see events from inside child graphs.
 The leading element of each yielded tuple becomes the namespace path: